 The rear is a peep sight, the front a bright orange plastic blade.
 The blade is adjustable for windage with a strong push of your thumbs.
 When I pulled it out of the box it was shooting a solid six inches to the right at 50 yards, a quick push of the front sight got my rounds lined up with the target.
 I’d recommend either gluing it down once you’ve adjusted it or simply marking the barrel and sight with the correct alignment.

-American Servicemen have been using the AR-7 since 1959.
-Once I’ve spent a little more time with it as an adult, it is absolutely no wonder.
+American servicemen have been using the AR-7 since 1959.
+Spending a little more time with it as an adult reveals why.
 It stows away under a seat, in a bag, strapped to a pack, in a boat or a plane.
-It shoots any ammunition under a variety of conditions.
-And it’s accurate enough to provide you minimal self defense, or put meat over the fire.
+It shoots any ammunition under a variety of conditions, and it’s accurate enough to provide some minimal self-defense, or to put meat on the fire.

 Sometimes reviews are work.
-This rifle was fun, and with a purpose.
+This rifle was pure fun, and with a purpose.

 Specifications: U.S. Survival AR-7 Rifle